apache/carbondata/docs/mv-guide.md

    * Creating materialized view with select query containing only project of all columns of fact table is unsupported.
      **Example:**
-       If table 'x' contains columns 'a,b,c', then creating MV Index with below queries is not supported.
+       If table 'x' contains columns 'a,b,c', then creating MV with below queries is not supported.
          1. ```SELECT a,b,c FROM x```
          2. ```SELECT * FROM x```
    * TableProperties can be provided in Properties excluding LOCAL_DICTIONARY_INCLUDE,